 Philosophy at Krea

 Philosophical inquiries often begin in moments of wonder, doubt, reflection, and curiosity.
 Philosophical training sharpens our critical thinking ability, power of imagination, and our capacity for innovation.
 Learning the process of conducting meta-inquiry along with a concrete engagement with real-world issues makes philosophy students reflective and innovative learners.
-The minor in philosophy is committed to Global philosophical traditions and practices.
-Tracing historical trajectories of development of ideas is a cornerstone for the minor, it will signpost the shift in thinking of philosophy as a scholarship-based discipline to redefining it as a process-based discipline.
-Most of the pressing questions in the 21st Century including questions of social categories, technology and progress, the human condition and its ethical quandaries, and the future of ‘us’, all demand philosophy’s renewed attention.
-Keeping all this in mind, Philosophy at Krea will incorporate practice, immersion, application and theorisation as its pedagogical pillars.
-Students of this philosophy minor will not just be potential scholars in philosophy but more importantly, philosophically motivated learners.
+The Philosophy Minor programme at Krea University is committed to exploring specific philosophical traditions and their practices.
+Tracing the historical trajectories of the development of philosophical ideas is a cornerstone of this Minor programme.
+It will signpost philosophical thinking both as a scholarship-based discipline and as a practice-based discipline.
+Most of the pressing questions of the 21st Century including questions of social categories, technology & progress, human condition & its ethical quandaries, and the future of ‘us’, demand a renewed attention from the discipline of philosophy.
+Keeping this in mind, Philosophy programme at Krea will incorporate theorisation, practices, immersion and application as its pedagogical pillars.
+Students of Philosophy Minor will not just be potential scholars in the disciplines of philosophy, but more importantly, be philosophically motivated learners and problem solvers.

 The Approach

-The programme will effectively aid students to pursue their individual intellectual and creative interests with philosophical rigour by involving them with philosophical concepts collectively, writing and reflecting on philosophical questions and situating their ideas within the historical context of philosophy.
-Philosophical training will prepare them to conduct their own interdisciplinary enquiries with conceptual clarity such that they are able to absorb and question meaningfully, the given premises of any discipline of their pursuit.
+The programme will effectively aid students to pursue their individual intellectual and creative interests with philosophical rigour by involving them with philosophical concepts collectively, writing & reflecting on philosophical questions and situating their ideas within the history of philosophy.
+Philosophical training will prepare them to conduct their own interdisciplinary enquiries with conceptual clarity such that they are able to absorb and question meaningfully the given premises of any discipline of their pursuit.

 Programme Details